floria02/Sales-Analysis-Project/README.md

 **DAX:**           Revenue calculation of shipped and resolved orders
                    Lost revenue calculation of cancelled,disputed orders
-                   Division for a lost revenue percentage
+                   Division for a lost revenue percentage,
                    Count of all orders

 <p>